ABBA The Museum: History

 The plans for ABBA the Museum were launched by Ewa Wigenheim-Westman and Ulf Westman on 28 November 2006.

-Plans for a dedicated to an ABBA exhibition in Stockholm, inspired by the Beatles museum in Liverpool, England, were first announced by founders Ulf Westman and Ewa Wigenheim-Westman in 2006.
+Plans for a dedicated ABBA exhibition in Stockholm, inspired by the Beatles museum in Liverpool, England, were first announced by founders Ulf Westman and Ewa Wigenheim-Westman in 2006.
 The exhibition was expected to open in 2008.
 Organizers estimated it would draw half a million visitors annually.
 The exhibition was to be located in the former main customs building in Stockholm harbor.
 After several years of financial issues the project was abandoned in 2009, and the building was instead set to hold a new contemporary photography exhibition, called Fotografiska.

 New plans for a permanent ABBA exhibition were announced on 3 October 2012.
 The exhibition in Stockholm, called "ABBA The Museum", is the permanent home for the traveling ABBAWORLD exhibit that toured Europe and Australia in 2009–2011, and houses stage costumes donated by the band members.
 There are also several interactive audio and video stations that allow visitors to perform the band's music.
 The exhibition is located in a building near the Gröna Lund theme park on the island of Djurgården.